Testing Claims About VariationIn Exercises 5–16, test the given c... | Channels for Pearson+

 P-value

-The P-value is a measure that helps determine the strength of the evidence against the null hypothesis.
-It represents the probability of obtaining a test statistic at least as extreme as the one observed, assuming that the null hypothesis is true.
-A smaller P-value indicates stronger evidence against the null hypothesis, and if it is less than the predetermined significance level (e.g., 0.01), the null hypothesis is rejected.
+The P-value is a crucial component in hypothesis testing that quantifies the strength of evidence against the null hypothesis.
+It represents the probability of obtaining a test statistic as extreme as, or more extreme than, the observed value, assuming the null hypothesis is true.
+A smaller P-value indicates stronger evidence against H0, and if it is less than the predetermined significance level (e.g., 0.05), the null hypothesis is typically rejected.

 Recommended video: